Yale-EEB723/finalproject/README.md

 ## The goal

-Our goal is to classify whether absences for particular 'neural' genes in sponges and ctenophores are ancestral (i.e. gene was never there) or secondary.
+Ultimately, our goal is to classify whether absences for particular 'neural' genes in sponges and ctenophores are ancestral (i.e. gene was never there) or secondary.
 I must first determine whether my genes of interest are found within conserved blocks of synteny in other animals.
 If absence in a particular taxon is ancestral, I would expect that the genes defining the synteny block not to be co-localized.
 If absence is secondary, I expect to find conservation of the synteny block in the absence of the gene of interest.

+**However, BEFORE I can answer this I must answer:**
+Are genomes contiguous enough to identify synteny?
+Is synteny preserved across non-bilaterian genomes?
+_These are the new goals of my project_

 ## The data